International Students

 Cancellation

 You can free of charge cancel your stay up to two weeks before the semester begins.
-We will keep your deposit for our trouble with administration.
+We will keep your deposit for our trouble with the administration.

-Are you a student living outside of Europe and need a money transfer back, please note that each transfer costs 1.500 DKK.
+Are you a student living outside of Europe and need a money transfer back?
+Please note that each transfer costs 1.500 DKK.

 VISA